vespa-engine/blog/_posts/2023-06-28-announcing-vector-streaming-search.md

 but this is the kind of savings you’ll see for real production systems.

-You can also use Vespa’s streaming support to combine personal vector search with regular text search and search over metadata with little additional cost, and with advanced machine-learned ranking on the content nodes, which are features you’ll also need if you want to create a solution with high quality.
+You can also use Vespa’s streaming support to combine personal vector search with regular text search and search over metadata with little additional cost.
+Combine this with advanced machine-learned ranking on the content nodes - these are features you’ll also need if you want to create a high-quality solution!

 ## How to use streaming search